andreapdev/social-analytics/README.md

 [TailwindCSS](https://tailwindcss.com/) and [Chakra UI](https://www.chakra-ui.com/) were used to quickly build the components in this app.

+Background particle animation based on [this one at CSSCrafter](https://csscrafter.com/css-particle-effects/)

 ## Charts

 Charts are shown using [ChartJS](https://www.chartjs.org/docs/latest/)